 Sandoval County Attorney Patrick Trujillo referred all questions to Sandoval County spokesman Sidney Hill.

 Hill said he couldn't comment on pending litigation.

 Prosecutors dropped all charges against Gignilliat in March.
 The lawsuit said she wasn't able to recover from how she was treated in isolation and committed suicide in June.

-Faziani is seeking an unspecified amount for punitive and compensatory damages.
+The family is seeking an unspecified amount in damages and legal fees.